ycchen1989/Var-QuantumCircuits-DeepRL/README.md

 ```

 ## References
 If you find this work helps your research or use the code, please consider to cite our official reference.
+Thank you.

 ```
 @article{chen2020variational,